 If you include Belizean Kriol, and you certainly should, Belize is actually trilingual rather than bilingual.

 - Belize EF English Proficiency Rating: N/A (as a native English speaking country, it’s not on the list)

 2. Costa Rica

-Now we’ve gotten Belize out of the way, it’s time to consult the EF English Proficiency Index.
-This is the go to guide to figure out who speaks the most English around the world, outside of English speaking countries.
+Now that we’ve gotten Belize out of the way, it’s time to consult the aforementioned EF English Proficiency Index.
+We’ll be using this going forward for the rest of Central America.

-And according to these guys, of all the English speaking countries in Central America, Costa Rica comes second to Belize – or first, if you discount Belize.
+And, according to them, of all the English-speaking countries in Central America, Costa Rica comes second to Belize – or first, if you discount Belize.
 In fact, in Latin America, only Argentina beats Costa Rica, according to the index.

 With a long emphasis on education and a major dependence on tourism from the United States, you’ll find Costa Rica full of English speakers and wannabe English speakers eager to learn.
 This is why companies like Amazon operate in Costa Rica.

 You’ll also find a strong tradition of TEFL (Teaching English as a Foreign Language) in Costa Rica, with many foreign teachers coming to work.
 The pandemic putting pay to in-person classes doesn’t deter Costa Ricans either – many of them simply use an online English tutoring service instead.

 Another factor in Costa Rica’s English-speaking favor is its Caribbean side.
 Throughout Central America, from Belize on down, Caribbean communities speak English.
 You’ll often hear people seamlessly mixing English, Spanish, and Creole into one unique idiomatic blend.